 - CPT Code 99495 – Transitional care management services with moderate medical decision complexity (face-to-face visit within 14 days of discharge)

 - CPT Code 99496 – Transitional care management services with high medical decision complexity (face-to-face visit within 7 days of discharge)

-Please note that the face-to-face visits are part of the TCM service and should not be reported separately.
+Please note: Face-to-face visits are part of the TCM service and should not be reported separately.

-- How many possible diagnoses and/or the amount of care management options need be considered
+- How many possible diagnoses and/or the amount of care management options need to be considered

 - The breadth and/or complexity of medical records, diagnostic tests, and/or other information that needs to be acquired and analyzed